Skip to main content

 All phases respect authentication headers.
 Pass them with -H:

-vigolium run audit -t https://api.example.com \
+vigolium run dynamic-assessment -t https://api.example.com \

 -H 'Authorization: Bearer eyJhbGciOi...' \